Sean-Khorasani/Web-Automation-Assistant/README.md

 # Web Automation Assistant

-A Firefox browser extension for recording and replaying web interactions with native messaging support.
+A browser extension for Firefox, Chrome, and Edge that records and replays web interactions with native messaging support.
 Record your actions on any webpage and replay them programmatically through a PowerShell-based native messaging host.

 ## Features